 Why?
-If you need to make changes yourself, and the website is built upon custom code, you will not be able to.
+If you need to make changes yourself, and the website is built upon custom code, you will not be able to this yourself.
 Unless you are a programmer yourself.

 Our recommendation: we don’t recommend a web developer to be the first or main person setting up your website, especially if you are a small business, have a limited budget, and want to be able to make changes yourself.
 Yes, we have these people available when needed.

 For the majority of our clients, web developers are great to bring in on an as-needed or project basis, to tackle specific pieces of extended functionality.

 A Web designer is someone who prepares content for the Web.
 This role is mainly related to the styling and layout of pages with content, including text and images.
-Web designers will also have a working knowledge of markup languages such as HTML and CSS.
+Web designers will also (should) have a basic working knowledge of markup languages such as HTML and CSS.
 Exact skill levels in each area will vary from person to person – so it can be important to understand what you want and need before selecting your help.

-Pros: the can lay out a page and write content, usually a lower hourly rate than developers.
+Pros: they can lay out a page and write content, usually a lower hourly rate than developers.
 They can create basic overall design for your site.

 Cons: they usually don’t understand the other programming languages that can help customize or increase functionality, they may not be able to create images, they may not understand branding (including how to tie branding to your website), lead generation, or overall marketing

 Our recommendation: you will likely want a web designer on your team (freelance if you’re small, in-house if you’re not) if you are unable to set up the initial website yourself.
 Believe me, you’ll be happy that you outsourced this.
 (And yes, we have these too).

 Those are the two main categories of professionals that you see hired to set up a new website, or work through a redesign.
 There are many more job titles that are similar, but these are probably the two you hear the most often.